The Rundown of EMT Certification in the District of Columbia:

 Step 4: Background Check of the Applicant

-It is important for the candidate undergo a criminal background check.
+It is important for the candidate to undergo a criminal background check.
 For this, the applicant needs to contact the EMT course coordinator.

 Washington DC EMS Training Locations: